 HOW DOES CHRIS CHADWELL IDENTIFY WILD FLOWERS IN BRITAIN?

-I finally (late August 2015) purchased a second-hand copy (in good condition, though a useful saving for someone like me on a tight budget) of Stace's 'NEW FLORA OF THE BRITISH ISLES' - which is, apparently THE flora which should be used nowadays.
+I finally (late August 2015) purchased a second-hand copy (in good condition, though a useful saving for someone like me on a tight budget) of Stace's 'NEW FLORA OF THE BRITISH ISLES' (Second Edition, published in 1997) - which is, apparently THE flora which should be used nowadays.

-Well, my FIRST impressions are that whilst it unquestionably has excellent ADDITIONAL information in the form of ILLUSTRATIONS (a combination of line drawings plus black and white photos and photocopies) which are invaluable plus is more up-to-date in terms of nomenclature and taxonomic revisions since the 'FLORA OF THE BRITISH ISLES' (1962) that I am accustomed to, I have major reservations.
+Well, my FIRST impressions are that whilst it unquestionably has excellent ADDITIONAL information in the form of ILLUSTRATIONS (a combination of line drawings plus black and white photos and photocopies) which are invaluable plus is much more up-to-date in terms of nomenclature and taxonomic revisions since the 'FLORA OF THE BRITISH ISLES' (1962) that I am accustomed to, I have major reservations.
 It claims to be USER-FRIENDLY but being 'different' to what I am used to, this will take time for me to adjust to.
 What concerns me is that there as been a major REDUCTION in information provided, in the form of VERY abbreviated general descriptions of each species.
 I find the RELIANCE on keys disturbing - as I feel many people will NOT check or now be able to check so effectively if what they THINK they have identified has been is CORRECT.
+I strongly prefer and advocate more 'supporting evidence' by covering more characteristics for each species plus greater habitat/ecological details, rather than JUST the supposedly 'diagnostic' ones.
+It take many years, if not DECADES for us to familiarise ourselves with what written descriptions of plants actually mean.
+All too easy for the less experienced to misidentify a plant as a result.

 I regularly encounter people misusing/misunderstanding how to use keys, seemingly unaware of their STRICT LIMITATIONS.
 Nowadays, people too often BLINDLY use keys ONLY, immediately CONVINCED at the result they arrive at using the keys.
 Keys ALWAYS need considerable experience and expertise to use well.
 I remain convinced that it is VERY difficult to come up with good keys - plants are variable and it is a challenge to put into words/simplify/encapsulate differences between species.
 I use keys AS LITTLE AS POSSIBLE and justifiably have minimal confidence in them.
 They SHOULD only be viewed as one, of several tools and to be focussed on AT THE EXPENSE of other ways of checking identifications, such as detailed descriptions of all parts of the plants and its habitats, is a mistake.

 I have recently (Autumn 2015) purchased a copy of the above book, designed to allow one to identify British plants when not at the flowering or fruiting stage.
 This certainly SOUNDS an ADMIRABLE idea.
-I must admit, unfortunately that initially, I am having CONSIDERABLE difficulty in getting "into" this book - it is SO different to what I am used to and requires close examination of actual specimens in the field (sometimes at a magnification beyond my modest hand lens) - in some cases my albeit good close-up photographs are no use when I attempt to use the book back home.
-I am unfamiliar with a good deal of the terminology used and from considerable personal experience, I find that descriptions are open to interpretation.
+I must admit, unfortunately that initially, I am having CONSIDERABLE difficulty in getting "into" this book - it is SO different to what I am used to and requires close examination of actual specimens in the field (sometimes at a magnification beyond my modest hand lens) - in some cases my albeit good close-up photographs (which I take on a modest digital camera) are no use when I attempt to use the book back home.
+I am unfamiliar with a good deal of the terminology used and from considerable personal experience, I find that descriptions in the botanical books and floras I have used for 40 years, are open to interpretation.
 One needs, at times to examine transverse sections and the number of vascular bundles (I STILL do not fully understand what I am looking for - perhaps a sad reflection on me or my botanical training).....
-I do HOPE I will become a convert but I cannot escape the feeling that something important is missing and to be honest I am NOT comfortable, given how variable plants are, relying a single description/image of a leaf.
+I do HOPE I will become a convert but I cannot escape the feeling that something important is missing and to be honest I am NOT comfortable, given how variable plants are, relying a single description/image of just a SINGLE leaf.
 I cannot help but wonder how experienced one needs to become using vegetative characteristics to be CERTAIN as to identification?

 I HAVE USED A NUMBER OF GUIDES AND FLORAS OVER A PERIOD OF FORTY YEARS TO ENABLE ME, NOW, TO RELIABLY IDENTIFY MOST OF THE BRITISH WILD FLOWERS I COME ACROSS.
 I USE SOME SIMPLE GUIDES AS SHORT-CUTS TO "NARROW DOWN" THE POSSIBILITIES BUT THEN CHECK IN MORE DETAIL.